OpenHFT/RFC/README.md

 A version can be created or added by forking the repo and issuing a pull request for the changes made.

+# Template
+Refer to the latest version in the Template directory.

 # License

 Any contributions you make are on the understanding that this will be under an Apache 2.0 license.